 - Mary S. Edenfield-Gibbs

-A Credit Union's Supervisory Committee must oversee the "checks and balances" of the Credit Union.
-In accordance with the National Credit Union Administration (NCUA) through the use of outside audits, the members of the Supervisory make sure that the member's best interests are being served and that the credit union is financially secure.
+A Credit Union's Audit Committee must oversee the "checks and balances" of the Credit Union.
+In accordance with the National Credit Union Administration (NCUA) through the use of outside audits, the members of the Audit Committee make sure that the member's best interests are being served and that the credit union is financially secure.